 Number 7: Wrong Clothes

-Inexperienced runners wear the incorrect type of clothes or they’re too clothed or too little clothing for the climatic conditions.
+Inexperienced runners wear the incorrect type of clothes or they may wear too much clothing or they may even wear too little clothing for the climate they're running in.
 This leaves them uncomfortable and in danger for heat-related or cold weather-related diseases.

 Wearing the proper sort of cloth is important.
 Runners are encouraged to keep on with technical materials like DryFit, Thinsulate, Thermax, CoolMax, polypropene, or silk.
 This can wick the sweat from your body, keeping you dry.